Accessibility Tools

 Here at Access4u, we are a registered NDIS provider that offers two levels of Support Coordination: Coordination of Supports (or Support Coordination) and Specialist Support Coordination.

 It’s a common misconception that there are limited pathways in the disability sector.
-However, thanks to the recently introduced NDIS Scheme, this is rapidly growing field that offers several career pathways.
+However, thanks to the recently introduced NDIS Scheme, this is rapidly growing field that offers several career pathways, including Support Mentors/Workers, Support Coordinators, and several office and administration roles.

 A career in disability is an incredibly rewarding path.